stat660-f18/course-questions-wiki/week-04/README.md

 - Question (mphan12-stat660): How many characters can be used in a LABEL?
 - Answer (mphan12-stat660): 32,767
 - Question (anguyen152-stat660): What is a "label" in SAS ?
+- Answer(jduan-stat660): It can be seen as a name for the variable.
 - Question (llopez37-stat660) Is there ever a situation in which 256 characters would be required if so then why?
 * Question (yli110-stat660): What is the length limit for a label in quotation marks?
 * Answer (yli110-stat660): 256